MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ![Azure Information Protection scanner architecture overview](./media/infoprotect-scanner.png)

 The scanner can inspect any files that Windows can index, by using IFilters that are installed on the computer.
 Then, to determine if the files need labeling, the scanner uses the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Office 365 regex patterns.
-Because the scanner uses the Azure Information Protection clients (the classic client or unified labeling client), it can classify and protect the same file types:
+Because the scanner uses the Azure Information Protection client (the classic client or unified labeling client), the scanner can classify and protect the same file types:

 - The classic client: [File types supported by the Azure Information Protection client](./rms-client/client-admin-guide-file-types.md)